better-coding-academy/style-guide/README.md

 Use arrow functions where possible.
 Use the `function` keyword only when you need the `this` value.

+**Why?** Arrow functions are shorter and give a more intuitive understanding of `this`. `this` should be reserved for use in specific situations instead of having every function have its own "accidental" `this` value.

 ```js
 // good
 const add = (num1, num2) => num1 + num2;